hasura/learn-graphql/tutorials/backend/hasura-v3-ts-connector/tutorial-site/content/get_started/8-testing.md

 Of course, we expected it to fail, but we can already see that our schema response is good.

-Let's modify our query function to print out the request it receives, and this will give us a goal to work towards.
+Let's modify our query function to log out the request it receives, and this will give us a goal to work towards.

 ```typescript
 async function query(configuration: RawConfiguration, state: State, request: QueryRequest): Promise<QueryResponse> {